 The key objectives are to enhance the participants’ existing knowledge and skills to enable them to become more effective at managing and improving their work process.

-At the end of the course, a participant will understand:
+The aim is that by the end of the course, a participant will understand:

 - Basic statistical concepts.